usystems/singlepagefuzzer/README.md

 ##What it does

-The Single Page Fuzzer clicks randomly on a single page webapp.
+The Single Page Fuzzer performs random clicks on a single page webapp.
 By doing so, it uncovers bugs and security issues that you would never have found otherwise.
 Yet, some users may encounter the bugs and have a bad experience or a clever hacker uses it to cause problems.

 ##Why is it better